Sociology 390 --- Social Statistics I

 Attendance:

 Attendance at all class sessions is strongly advised.
 If absent, you remain responsible for all assignments, hand-outs or announcements made in class.
-We recommend that you swap phone numbers or email addresses with a member of the class to be able to consult each other if you miss class unexpectedly or have problems completing homework assignments.
+We recommend that you swap phone numbers or email addresses with a member of the class to be able to consult one another if you miss class unexpectedly or have problems completing homework assignments.

-Students who miss tests for medical or grave emergencies should present official documentation (e.g., physician's note) verifying their inability to attend on the scheduled test day and time.
+Students who miss exams for medical or grave emergencies must present official documentation (e.g., physician's note) verifying their inability to attend on the scheduled test day and time.

 Blackboard

-Important class information, including practice tests, homework tips, and homework answers, are on the class Blackboard site, which enrolled students can access through http://my.asu.edu .
+Important class information, including the syllabus, practice tests, homework tips, homework answers, and SPSS resources, are on the class Blackboard site, which enrolled students can access through http://my.asu.edu.

 Getting Help:

 A key to success in the course is not to let yourself fall behind.
 For help, see the instructor or teaching assistant during office hours.
-The University Learning Resource Center provides free tutoring (see www.asu.edu/studentaffairs/lrc/ for locations and hours).
+The University Learning Resource Center provides free tutoring (see http://studentsuccess.asu.edu/frontpage for locations and hours).
 Study with another student in the class.
-Check the textbook website with review material and quizzes on each chapter (http://www.pineforge.com/frankfort-nachmiasstudy/).
-As a last resort, we can help direct you to competent private tutors
+Check the textbook website with review material and quizzes on each chapter (http://pineforge.com/ssds6e).
+We can also help you find a private tutor.

 dations:

 If you need disability accommodations or will miss class or an exam on a religious holiday, see the instructor at the start of the semester.
-Such information is confidential.
+Such information will be treated confidentially.

 Academic Integrity: